 How is the SLLF funded?

-SLLF receives nearly all its funding from the private sector in the form of annual dues and program sponsorship fees.
-The Foundation's principal source of private sector funds comes from our 65 member Advisory Council made up of representatives of leading corporations.
-Advisory Council members are invited to attend all Foundation programs along with state legislative leaders.
+SLLF receives most of its funding from the private sector in the form of annual dues and program sponsorship fees.
+The Foundation’s principal source of private sector funds comes from a 70-member Advisory Council made up of representatives of leading corporations and businesses.

 What distinguishes SLLF from other legislative organizations?

 SLLF is the only nonprofit, nonpartisan organization that represents ALL Senate Presidents, Speakers of the House, Majority Leaders, Minority Leaders and Pro Tempore.

 SLLF programs are widely regarded for their excellence as serious learning experiences, where facts and objectivity are valued above all else.
 Virtually equal numbers of Republicans, Democrats, liberals and conservatives, Senate and House leaders attend SLLF programs.

 SLLF does not advocate positions on public policy nor do we accept public funds.